 If you’re new to mixing prints start small with different printed accessories, like this room’s rug, throw pillows, and hanging tapestry.

-A porch is the perfect place to play with a boho feel.
+A porch is the perfect place to play with a bohemian feel.
 This relaxing outdoor area has a perfect mix of similar geometric prints in a broad range of colors.

 These bold, rich colors look incredible against all white walls.
 By keeping the decor simple, the mixed colors and patterns work well without feeling overdone.